 Potatoes with red skins incorporate anthocyanins that are know to be provide some protection against breast cancer risk.
 We would suggest buying organic red-skinned potatoes and eating them (along with their skins) after steaming or boiling them.

-Potatoes typically are grown using significant levels of pesticides and may also be a dietary source of cadmium.
+Potatoes typically are grown using significant levels of pesticides and typically are also a dietary source of cadmium.
 Pesticides normally are present in potatoes whether purchased raw or in precooked forms such as hash browns or French fries.
 Studies have found increased mortality from hormone-dependent cancers in traditional potato-growing areas, presumably from potato pesticide exposure.
 Peeling potatoes reduces but does not eliminate pesticide exposure from the cooked food and it eliminates the vitamin D and other beneficial nutrients found primarily in the skin.

 The toxic potato compounds alpha-chaconine and alpha-solanine both have been found to damage the liver.
 They are concentrated in potato sprouts, which should not be eaten.
 Medicinal potato extracts containing these compounds are also to be avoided.